nawa-ton/Biodiversity-Database/README.md

 - edit-delete.php: allow user to select edit or delete option
 - edit-single.php: allow user to edit the option they selected in edit-delete.php
+- update-location-condition.php: allow user to add construction or maintenance for sighting location
 - your-account.php: allow users to edit their info
 - admin-users-account.php: allow admin user to view/delete users account
 (since everything else for admin is pretty much the same as regular user, I'm not sure if we need to create other pages for admin.